SO(10): a Case for Hadron Colliders: Theory

-It is well known that at the tree level $\langle 45_{\rm H} \rangle $ keeps $\rm {SU(5) \times U(1)}$ symmetry unbroken.
-Since $\langle 16_{\rm H} \rangle $ lies in the $\rm {SU(5)}$ singlet direction, the theory appears to be unrealistic.
-However, when the effective Coleman-Weinberg potential~\cite{Coleman:1973jx} is taken into account~\cite{Bertolini:2009es}, besides the $\rm {SU(5) \times U(1)}$ case, $\langle 45_{\rm H} \rangle$ breaks $SO(10)$ to an intermediate symmetry based on $SU(2)_{\rm L} \times SU(2)_{\rm R} \times U(1)_{\rm B-L} \times SU(3)_{\rm C}$ (LR) or $SU(2)_{\rm L} \times U(1)_{\rm R} \times SU(4)_{\rm C}$ (QL) gauge groups, and then $\langle 16_{\rm H} \rangle $ completes the breaking down to the SM as required.
+It is well known that at the tree level $\langle 45_{\rm H} \rangle $ keeps $ {SU(5) \times U(1)}$ symmetry unbroken.
+Since $\langle 16_{\rm H} \rangle $ lies in the $ {SU(5)}$ singlet direction, the theory appears to be unrealistic.
+However, when the effective Coleman-Weinberg potential~\cite{Coleman:1973jx} is taken into account~\cite{Bertolini:2009es}, besides the $ {SU(5) \times U(1)}$ case, $\langle 45_{\rm H} \rangle$ breaks $SO(10)$ to an intermediate symmetry based on $SU(2)_{\rm L} \times SU(2)_{\rm R} \times U(1)_{\rm B-L} \times SU(3)_{\rm C}$ (LR) or $ SU(2)_{\rm L} \times U(1)_{\rm R} \times SU(4)_{\rm C}$ (QL) gauge groups, and then $\langle 16_{\rm H} \rangle $ completes the breaking down to the SM as required.
 It turns out, though, that the scalar masses end up being constrained.

-On the other hand, the inclusion of higher-dimensional operators in the scalar potential allows for the realistic symmetry breaking as above - however without restrictions on the mass spectrum.
+On the other hand, it is straightforward to show (the details are left for a longer paper, now in preparation \cite{PSZ}) that the inclusion of higher-dimensional operators in the scalar potential allows for the realistic symmetry breaking as above - however without restrictions on the mass spectrum.
 We will stick to this in what follows in order to be as general as possible and claim predictions independent of the parameter space.

 Before we plunge into details, a comment is in order.
-From the failure of the minimal $\rm {SU(5)}$ theory to successfully unify gauge couplings, one expects single step breaking of $\rm {SO(10)}$ or the $\rm {SU(5)}$ intermediate symmetry, to fail similarly- and indeed both do, as we have verified.
+From the failure of the minimal $ {SU(5)}$ theory to successfully unify gauge couplings, one expects single step breaking of $ {SO(10)}$ or the ${SU(5)}$ intermediate symmetry to fail similarly - and indeed both do, as we have verified.
 In short, one needs LR or QL intermediate symmetry for unification to work, and hereafter we shall stick to them.